csuarezgithub/site_adexus/desa/manual-pasos-5.md

 Check the `Attach to an existing Load balancer` box
 Ensure `Application Load Balancer or Network Load Balancer` is selected.
-for `Choose a target group for your load balancer` select `A4LWORDPRESSALBTG`
+for `Choose a target group for your load balancer` select `ADXWORDPRESSALBTG`
 Under `health Checks - Optional` choose `ELB`
 Scroll down and click `Next`